 So how can you tell if your dog is allergic to chicken?
 Here we will look at the causes, symptoms, and treatments for a dog allergic to chicken.

 Chicken Allergy Causes in Dogs

 Once your dog’s sensitivity to chicken develops, the problem can worsen.
-As your dog continues to eat the irritating food, their immune system responds more vigorously over time, inducing those agonizing allergy symptoms.
+As your dog continues to eat the irritating food, its immune system responds more vigorously over time, inducing agonizing allergy symptoms.

 Chicken Allergy Symptoms